We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Administrative records such as birth and death notifications

 - Hospital Episode Statistics and other healthcare utilisation data

 SAA can be performed using three basic steps:4

 - Identifying and defining the geographic boundaries of the areas of interest

-- Estimating the amount of resources allocated to the population of each area, for example the number of hospital beds or GPs.
+- Estimating the amount of resources allocated to the population of each area, for example the number of hospital beds or GPs

-- Calculating utilisation rates - these may be calculated for each area on a crude and age-adjusted basis, usually using the indirect method of standardization.
+- Calculating utilisation rates - these may be calculated for each area on a crude and age-adjusted basis, usually using the indirect method of standardisation.
 Rates represent events, not persons, as patients receiving the same service more than once are counted each time.

 Two main techniques of analysis are typically used:

 - Direct comparisons of rates between the areas of interest, to identify areas of high need